Stand Up Paddle boarding (or SUP) seems to be everywhere these days.

 - Single Leg Tricept Pushdown

-Always use perfect posture/kinetic chain allignment and keep shoulder blades tight.
+Always use perfect posture/kinetic chain alignment and keep shoulder blades tight.
 Be creative.
 Try and make your movements under resistance replicate those you plan on enjoying this summer.
 Attention to all the small details are where your progress will be made.
 Don’t cheat just to do a rep. If you can’t perform exercises on 1 leg, try on both until your body adapts.
 Don’t just concentrate on the contraction(the squeeze).
 Take your time letting the weight go down(eccentric phase) will also help the endurance of the muscles.
 Make sure to follow up every exercise session by stretching the muscle groups that your worked out.
 Remember to add 20-30 minutes of cardio to your routine 2-3x/ week.

 Be Smart, listen to your body and have fun!